 I do know that if you use a broad portfolio of low cost ETFs that are rebalanced from time to time, you’re going to stand more chance of making money in the long-term – mainly because your hard-earned money isn’t going into the pockets of your so-called adviser or the fund manager.

-For the stuff I don’t know that has an answer, I’ll tell you that I don’t know, but that I can try to find out for you.
+For the stuff I don’t know that I do know has an answer, I’ll tell you that I don’t know, but that I can try to find out for you!

 If that’s unacceptable to you, then don’t work with me.